containers/podman/docs/source/markdown/podman-create.1.md

 Give extended privileges to this container.
 The default is *false*.

 By default, Podman containers are
-“unprivileged” (=false) and cannot, for example, modify parts of the kernel.
+“unprivileged” (=false) and cannot, for example, modify parts of the operating system.
 This is because by default a container is not allowed to access any devices.
 A “privileged” container is given access to all devices.